abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *erumpunt* from *erumpo, erumpere, erupi, eruptus* is 3rd plural present active indicative, meaning to burst/sally forth/out.

-      Therefore when they obtained a clear spring and open plains, they burst forth from their gates;
+      Therefore when they obtained a dry spring day and open plains, they burst forth from their gates;

 |                  *concurritur, aethere in alto*